This small quiet island has its fair share of history

 How to travel around Rakino Island

-From the moment you set foot on Rakino, you enter a relaxed world of tranquillity where time has stood still.
-There are many public bays and beaches around the island where you will find shade under the coastal Pohutukawa.
+From the moment you set foot on Rakino, you enter a relaxed world of tranquillity where time stands still.
+There are many public bays and beaches around the island, where you will find shade under the coastal Pohutukawa.
 The public wharf is located at the southern end of Sandy Bay and the car ferry access ramp is at the western end of Sanford Way in Home Bay.

 View location of Rakino Island